xapian/xapian/xapian-applications/omega/docs/newformat.rst

    There are more options that we can use for Filter (see 'index_file.h').

-3. In some cases, you will have to run several programs for each file or make some extra work so you will either need to put together a script which fits what omindex supports, or else modify the source code in ‘index_file.cc’ by adding a test for the new mime-type to the long if/else-if chain inside ``index_mimetype`` function.
+3. In some cases, you will have to run several programs for each file or make some extra work so you will either need to put together a script which fits what omindex supports, or else modify the source code in ``index_file.cc`` by adding a test for the new mime-type to the long if/else-if chain inside ``index_mimetype`` function.
 New formats should generally go at the end, unless they are very common
    ::

      } else if (mimetype == "text/x-foo") {